 A Guided Tour of Search Console

-If you haven’t seen or tried the new Search Console yet, there are some significant changes and upgrades to the data available to you about how Google sees your website.
-In this section, we’ll dive into the different reports available to you and how to get the most out of all the data Google puts at your fingertips.
+If you haven't seen or tried Google Search Console yet, there are some very useful features that help you to understand how Google sees your website.
+In this section, we'll dive into the different reports available to you and how to get the most out of all the data Google puts at your fingertips.

-In our opinion, it’s much easier to slice and dice data or drill down to the page and query level in the new version than the old.
+It's easy to slice and dice data or drill down to the page and query level, allowing you to uncover interesting trends and identify opportunities.